-Have thorough knowledge and understanding of the key issues of air transport competition law & policy.
+Identy and understand the key issues of air transport competition law & policy.

 Know the most important case law in the area of air transport competition law & policy.

-Can explain the regulation of the various air transport competition law and policy topics on the international and EU level.
+Explain the regulation of air transport competition law and policy on the international and EU level.

 Mode of Instruction

 This course has been divided in a number of modules that cover a certain theme.
-Each module provides students with theoretical knowledge through required reading materials and knowledge clips, as well as some other suggested sources.
+Each module provides students with theoretical knowledge through reading materials and knowledge clips, and other suggested sources.
 Students are ultimately responsible for coming to classes prepared, which will elevate the classroom session.

 The lecturers make extensive use of interactive teaching, thus encouraging the students to exercise their comprehension and understanding and their verbal techniques.
 The level of interaction is high, and students are encouraged to reflect critically on the issues presented.
 Guest lecturers and practitioners are invited to highlight specific topics and themes from various perspectives.